Subscribe: Apple Podcast | Email Me New Episodes | Spotify | Stitcher

 Meal planning for your family doesn’t need to be complicated either.
 To reduce overwhelm and menu planning stress, start by writing a menu plan.

-If you are juggling remote working and running day care for the kids then do plan your meals.
-Your kids will appreciate it too and will soon stop that all too familiar phrase “mummy I’m hungry”.
+If you are juggling remote working and running a daycare for the kids then do plan your meals.
+Your kids will appreciate it too and will soon stop that all too familiar phrase “Mummy I’m hungry”.

-Remember, they too are adapting and learning to adjust to this new ‘normal’ during the coronovirus pandemic.
+Remember, they too are adapting and learning to adjust to this new ‘normal’ during the coronavirus pandemic.
 Children crave routine and a certain element of normality, so menu planning can help with this.